-Pontiac introduced the sporty midsize front-wheel-drive G6 sedan for 2005, aiming it at such competitors as the Mazda6, Mitsubishi Galant and Nissan Altima.
+Pontiac introduced the sporty midsize front-wheel-drive G6 sedan for 2005, aiming it at the Mazda6, Mitsubishi Galant and Nissan Altima.
 Coupe and retractable-hardtop convertible body styles joined the lineup for 2006.
+For 2008, a GXP high-performance trim, available as a coupe or sedan, has been added to the lineup.
+It replaces the GTP model.

-Initially offered only with a 3.5-liter V-6, the G6 has multiple engine choices for 2007, including a new 3.6-liter V-6 for GTP models.
-Exclusively teamed with this engine is a new six-speed automatic transmission.
-Other changes for 2007 include newly standard side curtain airbags for coupes and sedans, and a switch from electric to hydraulic power steering in GT models.
+The G6 has multiple engine choices for 2008, including a 3.6-liter V-6 for GXP models.
+Exclusively teamed with this engine is a six-speed automatic transmission.
+Other changes for 2008 include newly standard seat-mounted side-impact airbags, standard antilock brakes and traction control on all models.

 Displaying a wedge-shaped profile, the G6 sedan has wraparound headlights and triangular wraparound taillamps.
 Built on a 112.3-inch wheelbase, each body style has short overhangs, measures 189 inches long overall and is 70.6 inches wide.
 Pontiac's signature twin-port grille has chrome accents and mesh inserts.
 Pushed-forward A-pillars give the windshield a sharper rake.
 The coupe and retractable-hardtop convertible look similar to the sedan, but the doors are 6 inches longer and the rear ends differ.

 The G6 uses a sport-tuned fully independent suspension with front and rear stabilizer bars.
-Three wheel sizes are available: standard 16-inchers for the base sedan, 17-inchers for GT models and 18-inchers for GTP editions.
+Three wheel sizes are available: standard 16-inchers for the base sedan, 17-inchers for GT models and 18-inchers for GXP editions.
+Three new colors are available, including Cranberry Metallic, Midnight Blue Metallic and White Diamond Tricoat.

 Like other Pontiac models, the G6 cockpit contains sporty controls and racing-style gauges with red LED backlighting.
 The coupe and retractable-hardtop models have seating for four, but the sedan can seat up to five.
 Brushed metal accents and chrome trim decorate the interior.
 A tilt/telescoping steering wheel is standard, and adjustable pedals are optional.

 Due to its relatively long wheelbase, the G6 sedan promises abundant backseat legroom.
-The sedan's trunk measures 14 cubic feet — the coupe's and convertible's are slightly smaller, but the convertible's drops to 2.2 cubic feet when the top is down.
+The sedan's trunk measures 14 cubic feet — the coupe's and convertible's are slightly smaller at 12 and 12.6 cubic feet, respectively, but the convertible's drops to 2.2 cubic feet when the top is down.

 Under the Hood